Nobility of the First French Empire: Counts

-The ordinary title of count (comte de l'empire) always went in front of the name.
+The ordinary title of count (comte de l'Empire) always went in front of the name.
 It was subject to the same rules as the title of duke but with an income threshold of only 30,000 francs.

 Senators, ministers, and archbishops were all counts.
 From 1808 to 1814, 388 titles were created.

 Barons

-The title of baron (baron de l'empire) was comparable with that of count, except that the income threshold fell to 15,000 francs.
+The title of baron (baron de l'Empire) was comparable with that of count, except that the income threshold fell to 15,000 francs.

 Mayors of large cities and bishops were all barons.
 Between 1808 and 1814, 1,090 titles of baron were created.

-Today, the title of baron of the First French Empire is still claimed by families including d'Allemagne, Ameil, d'Andlau, d'Astorg, Auvray, Caffarelli, Christophe, Daru, Dein, Dubois, Eblé, Evain, Fabvier, de Croy, Fain, Géloes, Gourgaud, Guerrier de Dumast, Hamelin, Hottinguer, Laffitte, Lefebvre, Lepic, Méquet, Mallet, Marbot, Martin de Lagarde, Massias, Nérin, Nicolas, Parmentier, Petiet, Pinoteau, Pontalba, Portalis, Rey, Rippert, Roederer, de Saint-Didier, de Saint-Geniès, de Saizieu, Salmon, de Saluce, Seillère, Ambroży Mikołaj Skarżyński, Strolz, Testot-Ferry, Thiry, de Villeneuve, and Werlein.
+Today, the title of baron of the First French Empire is still claimed by families including d'Allemagne, Ameil, d'Andlau, d'Astorg, Auvray, Caffarelli, Christophe, Daru, Dein, Dubois, Eblé, Evain, Fabvier, Fain, Géloes, Gourgaud, Guerrier de Dumast, Hamelin, Hottinguer, Laffitte, Lefebvre, Lepic, Méquet, Mallet, Marbot, Martin de Lagarde, Massias, Menu de Ménil, Nérin, Nicolas, Parmentier, Petiet, Pinoteau, Pontalba, Portalis, Rey, Rippert, Roederer, de Saint-Didier, de Saint-Geniès, de Saizieu, Salmon, Saluces, Seillère, Skarżyński de Bończa, Strolz, Testot-Ferry, Thiry, de Villeneuve, and Werlein.

 Knights

-The title of knight (chevalier de l'empire) also went in front of the name.
+The title of knight (chevalier de l'Empire) also went in front of the name.
 There was an obligation to have an income of at least 3,000 francs, and a majorat on the land generating the income was not obligatory.

 All knights, officers, commanders, grand-officers and grand-crosses of the Legion of Honour received the title of chevalier de l'Empire (Knight of the Empire), but there had to be three generations of successive knights for the title to become hereditary.
 Between 1808 and 1814, 1,600 titles of knight were created.